A Ranking Game for Imitation Learning: A Ranking Game for Imitation Learning

 \textbf{Policy as leader (PAL)}: Choosing policy as the leader implies the following optimization:

 \textbf{Reward as leader (RAL): } Choosing reward as the leader implies the following optimization:

-PAL can be approximated using first-order terms for the leader's gradient descent (Eq.~\ref{eq:leader_grad_descent}) when the policy is updated slowly and the reward is updated quickly.
-We instantiate this by using few gradient updates for policy learning and training the reward agent till convergence on dataset $D^\pi$ (which contains implicit ranking $\pi\preceq \pi^E$ from only the current policy agent $\pi$).
-In RAL algorithms, the policy is updated quickly while the reward is updated slowly.
-We instantiate this by using multiple updates for policy learning and using dataset aggregation for the slow reward update step where we learn to satisfy implicit rankings from all previous agents' policies obtained during training, similar to~\citet{Rajeswaran2020AGT}.

-PAL's strategy of using on-policy data for reward training resembles that of methods including GAIL~\cite{ho2016generative}, $f$-MAX~\cite{ghasemipour2020divergence}, $f$-IRL~\cite{ni2020f} and GAIfO~\cite{torabi2018generative}.
-RAL uses the entire history of agent visitation to update the reward function and resembles methods such as apprenticeship learning, and DAC~\cite{abbeel2004apprenticeship,kostrikov2018discriminator}.
-PAL and RAL differ from previous approaches in the way optimization is performed, in which we use two timescales for each agent as explained above.
-They also bring together two seemingly different algorithm classes under a unified Stackelberg game viewpoint.
+We follow the first order gradient approximation for leader's update from previous work~\citep{Rajeswaran2020AGT} to develop practical algorithms.
+This strategy has been proven to be effective and avoids the computational complexity of calculating the implicit Jacobian term ($d\theta_B^*/d\theta_A$).
+PAL updates the reward to near convergence on dataset $\mathcal{D}^\pi$ ($\mathcal{D}^\pi$ contains rankings generated using the current policy agent only $\pi\preceq \pi^E$) and takes a few policy steps.
+Note that even after the first-order approximation, this optimization strategy differs from GDA as often only a few iterations are used for training the reward even in hyperparameter studies like~\citet{orsini2021matters}.
+RAL updates the reward conservatively.
+This is achieved through aggregating the dataset of implicit rankings from all previous policies obtained during training.
+PAL's strategy of using on-policy data $\mathcal{D}^\pi$ for reward training resembles that of methods including GAIL~\citep{ho2016generative,torabi2018generative}, $f$-MAX~\citep{ghasemipour2020divergence}, and $f$-IRL~\citep{ni2020f}.
+RAL uses the entire history of agent visitation to update the reward function and resembles methods such as apprenticeship learning and DAC~\citep{abbeel2004apprenticeship,kostrikov2018discriminator}.
+PAL and RAL bring together two seemingly different algorithm classes under a unified Stackelberg game viewpoint. \looseness=-1